O-X-L/ansible-opnsense/docs/source/modules/wazuh_agent.rst

 Function
 ********

-This module allows you to configure the Wazuh agent on your OPNSense firewall.
+This module allows you to configure the Wazuh agent on your OPNsense firewall.

 Wazuh is a comprehensive security platform that provides unified XDR and SIEM protection for endpoints and cloud workloads.